 The Surrey School District (C-SP), the SFU Surrey-TD CEC, and Blackwood Partners have teamed up to run a pilot project in Central City Mall.
 Modeled after existing Early Learning initiatives, this exciting initiative will bring C-SP’s programming out of the schools and into the public arena, reaching new families.
 Existing initiatives for pre-school aged children and their families are among those most sought after and they often operate at or over capacity.
 This early integration has allowed the identification and elimination of barriers that families face in their dealings with the education system.

-On Halloween, the SFU Surrey - TD CEC invites local elementary schools to bring their students to “trick-or-treat” at decorated departments at the SFU Surrey campus.
+On Halloween, the SFU Surrey - TD CEC invites local elementary schools (AHP Matthew Elementary, Old Yale Road Elementary, Betty Huff Elementary) to bring their students to “trick-or-treat” at decorated departments at the SFU Surrey campus.
 Current SFU Surrey students act as tour guides.
 This fun, interactive event introduces young children to a university setting while providing them the opportunity to take part in a traditional activity in a safe environment.
-We have over 300 students from k-7 participate with their teachers each fall.

 Racing Readers is a program created in partnership with the Surrey School District and the SFU Surrey – TD Community Engagement Centre.
 This after-school program is designed to fill the need for an increased level of physical activity, literacy and numeracy skills among children in grades 2-5.